whatupmiked/mondrian/README.md

  ```html
  <canvas id="yourID" height="200" width="200"></canvas>
  ```
- 3. Change the value of "yourID" to the value between the double quotes in 'var c = document.getElementById("no3");' line of the javascript.
+ 3. Change the value of `yourID` to the value between the double quotes in `var c = document.getElementById("no3");` line of the javascript.
- 4. Once you are happy with the way the image looks, create a new mondrian.NAME.js file and place the javascript from your jsFiddle window into this file in your local repository.
+ 4. Once you are happy with the way the image looks, create a new `mondrian.NAME.js` file and place the javascript from your jsFiddle window into this file in your local repository.
 Commit the new file to the repository and it should automatically render on the webpage.

 ## Ignoring the gitlog
 To display the web-page without the repository generated gitlog change: